 Advanced Hearing Hawaii complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
 Advanced Hearing Hawaii does not exclude people or treat them differently because of race, color, national origin, age, disability or sex.

-Advanced Hearing Hawaii provides free aids and services to people with disabilities to communicate effectively with us, such as:
+Advanced Hearing Hawaii provides free assistance and services to people with disabilities to communicate effectively with us, such as:

 - Qualified sign language interpreters